Jan 2026 – Apr 2026 | CME/MOC Nationwide Grand Rounds DLBCL Series

 A CME/MOC-Accredited Interactive Grand Rounds Series

-Research To Practice (RTP) is pleased to offer hospitals and cancer centers throughout the United States the opportunity to participate in an interactive live educational activity focused on the management of chronic lymphocytic leukemia.
-Each session in this regional series will feature a blend of didactic presentation, discussion of steering committee members’ treatment recommendations, interactive polling of attendees and follow-up audience Q&A.
+Research To Practice (RTP) is pleased to offer hospitals and cancer centers throughout the United States the opportunity to participate in an interactive live educational activity focused on the management of diffuse large B-cell lymphoma.
+Each session in this regional series will feature a blend of didactic presentation, discussion of steering committee members’ treatment recommendations and follow-up audience Q&A.

 If you are interested in hosting a session at your organization, please email our Meetings Department at Meetings@ResearchToPractice.com or call (800) 233-6153.